elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 ## Evaluation Phase (5 minutes)

-- The project that solve the problem at hand, follow best practices, and has the highest impact will receive a prize.
+- The project that solves the problem at hand, follows best practices, and has the highest impact will receive a prize.
 - Runner up will receive a smaller prize :^)

 # Next week